JyotiSunkara/Genetic-Algorithms/README.md

 - <b>Initial vector</b>: After almost 11 days of the assignment, our train and validation error were still at ~600K each.
 Initializing all genes to 0 (reason described [above](#Initial-Population)) reduced each error to about 300K.
 This was the most important heuristic we applied.

-- <b>Varying mutations for index 0 and 1 </b>: We noticed as we ran our GA that the values at index 0 and 1 seemed to vary drastically, ranging much beyond what was given in the overfit vector (unlike other indices).
+- <b>Varying mutations for different indices </b>: We noticed as we ran our GA that the values at index 0 and 1 seemed to vary drastically, ranging much beyond what was given in the overfit vector (unlike other indices).
 Hence, we increased the mutations at both of these indices so as to obtain a larger search space for these.
+Also during our initial runs with the 0 vector and trial and error, we saw indices 5 to 11 were taking on very low values.
+So we kept their <i>scaling factor</i> between (0,1) (as can be seen in our submitted code) to allow for more variations.
+Indices 1 to 4 had larger values in the overfit vector so we kept their scaling factor to values close to 1.

 - <b>Probabilistic mutation</b>: Earlier we were mutating on one index only.
 But we changed our code to mutate each index with a probability of `3/11`, this brought more variation in the genes and worked well for our populations.